-Scatter from raindrops is a special case of troposcatter practical in the 1296-MHz to 10-GHz range.
-Stations simply point their antennas toward a common area of rain.
-A certain portion of radio energy is scattered by the raindrops, making possible over-the-horizon or obstructed-path contacts, even with low power.
-The theoretical range for rain scatter is as great as 600 km (370 mi), but the experience of amateurs in the microwave bands suggests that expected distances are less than 200 km (120 mi).
+Kangaroo Tabor Software sells the CAPMan program and is also the creator of the Active Beacon Wizard program included with the 19th and 20th Editions of The ARRL Antenna Book.
+They also sell a Windows-based "mini" version of CAPMan, called WinCAP Wizard 2.
+This range for rain scatter is as great as 600 km (370 mi), but the experience of amateurs in the microwave bands suggests that expected distances are less than 200 km (120 mi).
 Snow and hail make less efficient scattering media unless the ice particles are partially melted.
 Smoke and dust particles are too small for extraordinary scattering, even in the microwave bands.